Ridgecrest

 Furnace Creek Visitor Center

-" The public is free to walk along the walkway, stepping into any telescope site they find interesting, to view, discuss and learn about objects visible in the telescope.' "
+" Pack some snacks for the drive from Ridgecrest; this destination is a justified detour.
+The public is free to walk along the walkway, stepping into any telescope site they find interesting, to view, discuss and learn about objects visible in the telescope.' "

 Tehachapi Airport, Tehachapi, CA